 What is the equity value?

 $800,000.
-(Value of the house, plus value of the properly, plus value of the cash, less the value of the mortgage)
+(Value of the house, plus value of the property, plus value of the cash, less the value of the mortgage)

 We hope this article has been a helpful guide on enterprise value versus equity value.
 To learn more, please check out our free introduction to corporate finance course for a video-based explanation of enterprise value versus equity value.